Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Weak boundary-induced alignment in a 3D polar fluid

 \section{Weak boundary-induced alignment in a 3D polar fluid}

-A polar fluid in a 3D space $\Omega$ with total volume $V_0$ can be characterised by a 3D vector OP $\mathbf p(\mathbf{r})$.
-This local quantity represents the average polarity of individual particles in a volume element~\cite{julicher2018hydrodynamic}, and defines the global degree of order
+{\change To investigate the mechanisms by which boundaries influence orientational order, we consider a} polar fluid {\change confined} in a 3D space $\Omega$ with volume $V_0$. {\change Such systems can be} characterised by a 3D vector OP $\mathbf p(\mathbf{r})$ {\change representing the average polarity of particles in a volume element~\cite{julicher2018hydrodynamic}, which allows to define the global degree of order